 When I first got a humidifier, I neglected to clean it for a few weeks.
 As a result, a faint musty smell began coming from the humidifier when I was using it.
 Upon closer inspection, I noticed some troubling dark spots in the tank that indicated mold growth.
 To keep this from happening again, I use a circular sticker and write the date I cleaned it so I can’t forget.

-To clean mold, I use a solution of 3% hydrogen peroxideOpens in a new tab. and water, which is the recommendation from the EPA.
+To clean mold, I use a solution of 3% hydrogen peroxide and water, which is the recommendation from the EPA.
 After soaking, I scrub gently with a soft brush, paying extra attention to corners and crevices.
 Remember, thorough drying is necessary to prevent mold from coming back.

 Avoid using bleach in a humidifier, and never run a humidifier with bleach.
 While it may seem like an effective disinfectant, releasing bleach into the air is not good for your health.
 Stick to vinegar or hydrogen peroxide for safe and effective cleaning.